S-F-Waweru/dukahub-backend/docs/dukahub_auth_mvp_guide.md

   private validate(): void {
     if (this._value.length < 8) {
-      throw new Error('Password must be at least 8 characters');
+      throw new BadRequestException('Password must be at least 8 characters');
     }

     const hasUpperCase = /[A-Z]/.test(this._value);